snehasadap/prose-genie/README.md

 You should see your code running at [http://127.0.0.1:5000/](http://127.0.0.1:5000/).
 Refresh the page to test a different prompt.

 Now you can modify newapp.py.
-To view the modified changes in your browser, ctrl + s newapp.py and refresh the page.
+To view the modified changes, **ctrl + s** newapp.py then refresh your browser.
 This will trigger the flask debugger to restart.
 ### Additional Notes